avinabhsingh/cypress-docs/05-generating-reports.md

 ### 3. Modify `e2e.js` for Reporter Setup

-By default, Cypress uses `mochawesome-report-generator`.
+By default, Cypress uses the built-in `Mocha` reporter (spec).
+To generate rich HTML reports, we install and configure the `cypress-mochawesome-reporter` plugin, which internally uses `mochawesome` and `mochawesome-report-generator`.

 To switch to `cypress-mochawesome-reporter`, follow these steps:

 #### a.
 Modify `e2e.js` File